alibaba-edu/simple-effective-text-matching/README.md

 # RE2

-This is an implementation of the ACL 2019 paper [Simple and Effective Text Matching with Richer Alignment Features](https://www.aclweb.org/anthology/P19-1465).
+This is the original Tensorflow implementation of the ACL 2019 paper [Simple and Effective Text Matching with Richer Alignment Features](https://www.aclweb.org/anthology/P19-1465).
+Pytorch implementation: https://github.com/alibaba-edu/simple-effective-text-matching-pytorch.

 ## Quick Links